Freiling87/CCU/CCU/Scratchpad.md

 - ScrollingMenu.PushedButton @ 0006
   - Pretty much has exactly what you need.
 #		C	Mutators
-Focus on Traits for this version.
-##		C	Requested features
-- Random Disaster (Disasters Every Level not in editor)
-- No Trait-Up
-  - Allows designer control over character progression
 ##		C	00 Mutator List Population
-###			C	Level Editor Mutator List
-- I think this has since been addressed in Roguelibs, as of 3.5.0b
-- Vanilla replacement worked, pending custom content
-- [Error  : Unity Log] Coroutine 'SetScrollbarPlacement' couldn't be started!
-  - This didn't affect anything but I'd like it resolved
 ###			C	00 Hide from Non-Editor access
 - CreateMutatorListCampaign
 ###			√	General Mutator List